SynthFix: Adaptive Neuro-Symbolic Code Vulnerability Repair: Result Analysis

 \subsection{Qualitative Case Study}

-To provide a concrete, qualitative understanding of our model's capabilities, we examine two repair scenarios from the FixJS dataset.
-Figure~\ref{fig:case-diff} provides a visual comparison of the code diffs, and we present the final, superior patches generated by \TheName{} below for detailed analysis.
+We finish with representative repair cases.
+Figure~\ref{fig:case-diff} compares patches from SFT, RFT, and \TheName{} for two scenarios and illustrates why symbolic feedback is useful even when surface-form metrics are ambiguous.

 \paragraph{Case Study 1: Cross-Site Scripting (CWE-79).} As shown in the left panel of Figure~\ref{fig:case-diff}, a JavaScript web server is vulnerable to script injection.
 The \textbf{SFT} model applies a naive fix that only strips \texttt{<script>} tags, while the \textbf{RFT} model applies \texttt{escapeHtml(...)} but performs no other checks.
-By synthesizing the pattern-matching of SFT with the semantic awareness learned through RFT, \TheName{} generates a superior, multi-layered defense:
+By combining the pattern learning of SFT with symbolic validation, \TheName{} generates a multi-layered defense:

-This repair is more robust because it composes three distinct operations: \texttt{limit(...)} to enforce length, \texttt{escapeHtml(...)} to neutralize dangerous characters, and \texttt{filter(...)} to apply an allow list, showcasing a much deeper contextual understanding.
+This repair composes length limiting, HTML escaping, and allow-list filtering, which is more robust than either standalone baseline.

 \paragraph{Case Study 2: Array Summation Logic Error.} The right panel of Figure~\ref{fig:case-diff} shows a function that incorrectly sums array elements.
-The \textbf{SFT} model adds a partial fix (a type check) but still allows negative numbers.
-The \textbf{RFT} model produces a correct but verbose condition that includes a redundant check. \TheName{} synthesizes the ideal repair, which is both correct and concise:
+The \textbf{SFT} model adds a partial type check but still allows negative numbers.
+The \textbf{RFT} model produces a correct but verbose condition with a redundant check. \TheName{} synthesizes the concise repair:

-This succinct condition perfectly enforces the intended semantics without unnecessary checks, demonstrating the model's ability to generate minimal and efficient fixes.
-These cases illustrate how \TheName{} effectively synthesizes the strengths of both training paradigms to produce repairs that are more robust and precise.
+This succinct condition enforces the intended semantics without unnecessary checks, illustrating how the adaptive pipeline can produce repairs that are both compact and correct.